Financial Times: The Lex column

 The Lex column is a daily feature on the back page of the first section.
 It features analyses and opinions covering global economics and finance.
 The FT calls Lex its agenda-setting column.
 The column first appeared on Monday, 1 October 1945.
 The name may originally have stood for Lex Mercatoria, a Latin expression meaning literally "merchant law".
-It was conceived by Hargreaves Parkinson for the Financial News in the 1930s and moved to the Financial Times when the two merged.
+It was conceived by Hargreaves Parkinson for the Financial News in the 1930s, and moved to the Financial Times when the two merged.

 Lex boasts some distinguished alumni who have gone on to make careers in business and government—including Nigel Lawson (former Conservative Chancellor of the Exchequer), Richard Lambert (CBI director and former member of the Bank of England's monetary policy committee), Martin Taylor (former chief executive of Barclays), John Makinson (chairman and chief executive of Penguin), John Gardiner (former chairman of Tesco), David Freud (former UBS banker and Labour adviser, now a Conservative peer), John Kingman (former head of UKFI and a banker at Rothschild's), George Graham (RBS banker), Andrew Balls (head of European portfolio management at PIMCO) and Jo Johnson (former Conservative Member of Parliament for Orpington).

 FT Weekend

-The FT publishes a Saturday edition of the newspaper called the Financial Times Weekend.
+The FT publishes a Saturday edition of the newspaper titled the Financial Times Weekend.
 It consists of international economic and political news, Companies & Markets, Life & Arts, House & Home and FT Magazine.